abudi53/Canvas-fastapi-backend/README.md

-# Fullday-fastapi-backend
+# Canvas-fastapi-backend
-rework of the fullday backend, now in fastapi
+rework of the Sensory canvas backend, now in fastapi